DigitalCoder/unbabel_api/README.md

 * uid - The unique translation identifier.
 This will be used for the user to joaccessd the job.
 * status - The current status of the job, can be one of:
-  * New - The translation has not been started yet.
+  * new - The translation has not been started yet.
-  * Translating -  The translation is being proceed.
+  * translating -  The translation is being proceed.
-  * Completed - The translation has been terminated.
+  * completed - The translation has been terminated.
 The client can access the translation.
-  * Fail - Something went wrong with your order.
+  * failed - Something went wrong with your order.
-  * Canceled - The translation was canceled.
+  * canceled - The translation was canceled.
-  * Accepted - The translation was accepted by the client.
+  * accepted - The translation was accepted by the client.
 A job is accepted if the client does fill a complaint in 48 hours.
-  * Rejected - The translation was rejected by the client.
+  * rejected - The translation was rejected by the client.
 * source_language - The detected source language
 * price - The total price of the requested translation in euro cents.